kamal-rahimi/EmotionDetection/README.md

 ```
 $ python3 predict.py -p "./data/test/image.jpg"
 ```
-when no image path is provided, facial emotion is detected fot each image file in "./data/test/i" directory.
+When no image path is provided, facial emotion is detected for each image file in "./data/test/" directory.

-The recognized Emotion and model confidence (probabity of the predicted emotion) will be shown in the image.
+The recognized emotion and model confidence (probabity of the predicted emotion) will be shown in the image.